University-for-the-Creative-Arts/multithreading-or-audio-AlexTreml/Commentary.md

 2. Verified **FMOD bank files** were included and functional in the packaged build.
 3. During packaging, the **Output Log** displayed multiple FMOD integration messages confirming successful inclusion, such as:

+LogPluginManager: Mounting Project plugin FMODStudio

+LogFMOD: FFMODStudioModule::LoadDll: Loading fmodstudioL.dll

+LogFMOD: Path: Master.bank

+These log entries verified that the **FMOD plugin**, **runtime libraries**, and **audio banks** were successfully compiled and loaded into the packaged executable.

+---